IPL: When Bollywood star Shah Rukh Khan was ready to sell his pants for MS Dhoni to play for KKR - ExBulletin

 Not only internationally, but MSD even achieved huge success in the first domestic T20 tournament i.e. the Indian Premier League (IPL).

-Dhoni was instrumental behind Chennai Super Kings (CSK) splendid success in the cash-rich league.
+Dhoni was instrumental in the Chennai Super Kings (CSK) ‘s splendid success in the cash rich league.
 Under his inspiring leadership, CSK won the coveted trophy in 2010, 2011, 2018 and 2021.

 In 2008, Dhoni was signed by CSK for $ 1.5 million, the highest amount for a player at that time.
 Notably, the Ranchi-born superstar has never participated in the IPL auction since.
 He played for today gone Rising Supergean of Pune (RPS) for two seasons in 2016 and 2017 when the Super Kings were suspended from competition for two years.